 What are the aims?

-The purpose of our work on this project is to establish a productive space where the Home Office and civil society organisations (CSOs) working on issues related to the PNC and PND, can have constructive conversations about the implications of the programme.
+The purpose of our work on this project is to establish a productive space where the Home Office and civil society organisations (CSOs) working on issues related to the PNC and PND and Biometric identification, can have constructive conversations about the implications of the programme.

 If successful, the proposed process will contribute to:

-- Effective civil society input into the safeguards to be used when combining the PND and PNC data-sets and the future use of data by the law enforcement community;
+- Effective civil society input into the safeguards to be used when combining the PND and PNC data-sets and the future use of data, including biometric data, by the Home Office and law enforcement communities;

 - The development of a more robust assessment of the implications on public privacy through the use and storage of this data;